sercruzg/YOLO-Context/README.md

 # YOLO-Context
 This is part of the code used on the [EgoDaily](https://github.com/sercruzg/EgoDaily) dataset.
 This code is a fork from YOLO.

+This code masks the ground truth out after the convolutions, leaving no information left.
+This forces the Neural Network to use the surrounding objects to learn.

 To start training you can use the following command